influxdata/docs-v2/content/influxdb/cloud-iox/sql-reference.md

   INNER JOIN h2o_temperature ON h2o_feet.location = h2o_temperature.location
   AND h2o_feet.time = h2o_temperature.time
 ```

-The LEFT JOIN or LEFT OUTER JOIN clause gathers data from all rows in the left table regardless of whether there is a match in the right table.
+The `LEFT JOIN` and `LEFT OUTER JOIN` clauses gather data from all rows in the left table regardless of whether there is a match in the right table.

 ```sql
 SELECT